 Holders of public office should exhibit these principles in their own behaviour.
 They should actively promote and robustly support the principles and be willing to challenge poor behaviour wherever it occurs.

-The Code of Conduct applies to the Commissioner and Deputy Commissioner when acting or representing to act within that role.
+The Code of Conduct applies to the Commissioner and Deputy Commissioner (as and when employed by the OPCC) when acting or representing to act within that role.
 The Code does not apply when they are acting in a purely private capacity, although good standards of behaviour are expected from the PCC and Deputy PCC in their private affairs.

 To view the PCC’s Codes of Conduct, please click on the links below: